 Cash and cash equivalents consist of cash and deposits.
-The balances of cash and cash equivalents in the consolidated statement of financial position as of March 31, 2021 and 2022 agreed with the respective balances in the consolidated statement of cash flows.
+The balances of cash and cash equivalents in the consolidated statement of financial position agreed with the respective balances in the consolidated statement of cash flows as of March 31, 2022 and 2023.